Los Angeles opens newly planted park trampled in Occupy protest

 "This is Los Angeles after all, and every once in a while, everyone needs a facelift," Los Angeles Mayor Antonio Villaraigosa told reporters.
 "We're going to ask Angelenos to respect this park."

-Renovating the park cost more than $1 million, including $70,000 in plants donated by the Home Depot (HD.N) and Miracle-Gro maker The Scotts Company (SMG.N).
+Renovating the park cost more than $1 million, including $70,000 in plants donated by the Home Depot and Miracle-Gro maker The Scotts Company.

 Los Angeles officials initially welcomed the protesters outside City Hall last fall.
 Villaraigosa handed out ponchos during a rainy spell in October, and former City Council president Eric Garcetti told them, "Stay as long as you need to."